nebulis33/linda-blog/works.md

 permalink: "/published-work"

 ---
-While my main focus is full length novels, I also occasionally write short stories.
-Feel free to explore my published works, and be sure to check back often to see any new additions to the list.
+I invite you to explore my published works.
+Be sure to check back often to see any new additions to the list.

+I'm currently writing my second novel.

 ### My Novels: